gvwilson/sdxjs/docgen/index.md

 where a slug was a short name used to identify an article while it was in production.
-Our `slugify` function strips unnecessary characters out of a title, adds hyphens, and generally makes it something you might see in a URL:
+Our `slugify` function strips unnecessary characters out of a title, adds hyphens, and generally makes it something you might see in a [%g url "URL" %]:

 [%inc slugify.js %]